ninaolo/battleship/README.md

 NOTE: this app is written with a very simple/basic and old style of JavaScript.

+## See the app live
+Go to [https://ninaolo.github.io/battleship](https://ninaolo.github.io/battleship) and see the app live!

 ## Running the app
 Simply open `index.html` in a browser and start playing.